South Africa’s first regulated broker-matcher

 GER30 (DAX) Trading Hours for South Africans

-• SAST Hours: 09:00 – 23:00 (core activity peaks in the London morning).
+• SAST Hours: 09:00 – 23:00, with core activity peaking in the morning hours of London.

 • Why it matters: Many South African traders love the DAX (GER30) for its volatility.